mindspore-ai/docs/tutorials/lite/source_en/use/runtime_java.md

 ## Android project references AAR package

-First copy the `mindspore-lite-{version}.aar` file to the **libs** directory of the target module, then add the local reference directory to the `repositories` of the target module's `build.gradle`, and finally in the `dependencies ` add aar.
+First copy the `mindspore-lite-{version}.aar` file to the **libs** directory of the target module, then add the local reference directory to the `repositories` of the target module's `build.gradle`, and finally, add the AAR package in the `dependencies`.
 The details are as follows.

 ```groovy
 repositories {